 Rates start at $300 per night for a 3 bedroom house for 6 people.

 The Beach Houses don’t offer a great deal in terms of facilities on site – but that’s ok because you’re going to be out all day exploring anyway.
-However when you do return after a full day of exploring all the great places on Fraser Island, you’ll be pleased to know that there is an awesome swimming pool waiting for you.
+However, when you do return after a full day of exploring all the great places on K’gari, you’ll be pleased to know that there is an awesome swimming pool waiting for you.

 As well as the main swimming pool, right next to it is a smaller wading pool which also has a heated spa.